Everything you need to know about how to import a car from Japan.

 - The vehicles imported into the US are subject to a duty of 2.5% for Auto, 25% for Trucks, and 2.4% for motorbikes.
 Duty depends on price and many Canadian vehicles are duty-free in the United States.

-How Much Does it Cost to Import a Car from Japan to USA?
+How Much Does it Cost to Import a Car from Japan to the USA?

 We’ve built a free JDM import cost calculator to help you estimate the total cost of purchasing and importing a vehicle from Japan to the US.

 Japanese Vehicle Import Process

 Regardless of whether you’re importing a vehicle to the US or Canada the process is nearly identical.
 Japanese cars are famous for their low mileage, unique models, and unique engine configurations.
 That is the reason why many people import cars from Japan.